 The Honest Truth

 WaterColor is a curated, convenient, resort-style community.
 You’re paying for programming, proximity, and a turnkey beach vacation vibe.
-It’s “Nurture”—designed, managed, and orchestrated.
+It’s “Nurture”: designed, managed, and orchestrated.

 Watersound Beach is a secluded, private, quiet enclave.
 You’re paying for space, silence, and a sense of being away from it all.
-It’s “Nature”—protected dunes, private beaches, and fewer rules (but also fewer amenities within walking distance).
+It’s “Nature”: protected dunes, private beaches, and fewer rules (but also fewer amenities within walking distance).

 Both are expensive.
 Both have hidden costs.
 Both require trade-offs.
-The question isn’t which is better—it’s which pain points you’d rather live with.
+The question isn’t which is better.
+It’s which pain points you’d rather live with.

 Key Takeaways for Buyers